-- Enabling provisions that protect local governments from state mandates that are not accompanied with corresponding funding, which will remove pressures and incentives to too heavily rely on fines and fees revenue. - Prioritizing state funding to ensure that local courts have training that allows municipal government branches to function independently and utilize checks and balances that maintain a prioritization of justice over revenue. - Reducing the number of fines and fees that are charged, which can reduce hardships for Georgians experiencing poverty, as well as the reliance on this form of revenue to fund courts and public services." - h.
+- Requiring counties and municipalities to provide data on how much uncollected fine and fee debt is owed, to better assess the costs and effectiveness of collection efforts. - Expanding the state sales tax to include taxation on a larger range of services, which can incentivize local governments to end the harmful practice of budgeting for fines and fees revenue that often leads to aggressive citation and collection practices that widen racial and ethnic inequities. - Enabling provisions that protect local governments from state mandates that are not accompanied with corresponding funding, which will remove pressures and incentives to too heavily rely on fines and fees revenue. - Prioritizing state funding to ensure that local courts have training that allows municipal government branches to function independently and utilize checks and balances that maintain a prioritization of justice over revenue. - Reducing the number of fines and fees that are charged, which can reduce hardships for Georgians experiencing poverty, as well as the reliance on this form of revenue to fund courts and public services."
+103 - i.
 Divest from the practice of discretionary fines and fees imposed by juvenile courts on youth and their families at the state level, or divest from the practice of discretionary fines and fees imposed by juvenile courts, circuit by circuit | Power to Change: Georgia State Assembly or individual juvenile court circuits - 1.
 The fees, which are harmful to communities and racially discriminatory, force families to pay for their child's detention, electronic ankle monitors, probation supervision and even a court-appointed public defender.
-Fines - punishments meted out to young people for certain behavior - can be levied on families and young people for truancy, juvenile traffic matters and other status offenses.
-These costs operate as a regressive tax on low-income youth and youth of color, primarily Black, Brown and Indigenous youth who are overrepresented in the juvenile system.
-We support the full abolition of fees and fines imposed on youth and their families, including canceling all outstanding debt, and encourage leaders to invest instead in community-led initiatives and services aimed at addressing the conditions that contribute to a youth's involvement in the system in the first place.
+Fines punishments meted out to young people for certain behavior can be levied on families and young people for truancy, juvenile traffic matters and other status offenses.
+These costs operate as a regressive tax on low-income youth and youth of color, primarily Black, Brown and Indigenous youth who are overrepresented in

-- i.
-Get rid of discretionary fines that serve no compelling policy purpose or exceed people's ability to pay, either by commuting them to community service or wiping them completely | Power to Change: District Attorney's Office, Eastern Judicial Circuit, State Court, Recorder's Court - 1.
+- the juvenile system.
+We support the full abolition of fees and fines imposed on youth and their families, including canceling all outstanding debt, and encourage leaders to invest instead in community-led initiatives and services aimed at addressing the conditions that contribute to a youth's involvement in the system in the first place. - j.
+Get rid of discretionary fines that serve no compelling policy purpose or exceed people's ability to pay, either by commuting them to community service or wiping them completely I Power to Change: District Attorney's Office, Eastern Judicial Circuit, State Court, Recorder's Court - 1.
 Following in the vein of our work with Cities and Counties for Fines and Fees Justice, we recommend the elimination of fines and fees that pose major financial risk to defendants and create alternatives to fines to allow the goal of the fine to be achieved through other means.
 Remaining fines should be proportionate to the offense, the person and their circumstances.
 They must be enforced equitably and serve a public policy goal.
-Any such fines that exceed the ability of people with low incomes to pay them should be rightsized.
-This recommendation includes: - Audit of fines and fees used by the District Attorney's Office which are inevitably levied or do not serve any purpose.
-Subsequent action on those findings that are within the DA's purview. - Audit of the County's "ability-to-pay" mechanism and consideration of a more equitable sliding scale structure for fines and fees that remain unabolished. - 3.
-Audit of expense of collecting fines and fees vs. actual income from fines and fees. - Audit of fines that serve no purpose.
-A push for administrative policy that waives or abolishes those fines. - Audit of the high cost of incarceration relating to fines and fees, and analysis of cost to the County, Sheriff's office and taxpayers. - Enacting county-wide policy regarding widespread waiver of certain fines and fees.
-Engage County Judges and the County Sheriff's office as the stakeholders who are able to waive fines and fees.
+Any such fines that exceed the ability of people with low incomes to pay them should be rightsized.104 This recommendation includes: - Audit of fines and fees used by the District Attorney's Office that are inevitably levied or do not serve any purpose.
+Subsequent action on those findings that are within the DA's purview. - Audit of the County's "ability-to-pay" mechanism and consideration of a more equitable sliding scale structure for fines and fees that remain unabolished. - Audit of expense of collecting fines and fees vs. actual income from fines and fees. - 4.
+Audit of fines that serve no purpose.
+A push for administrative policy that waives or abolishes those fines.